 - Set up your sshd to listen on a non-standard port.
 Several sites report less log file noise after moving their sshd to a non-standard port.
 Easy to implement and possibly useful, but if a prospective attacker takes the time to do a real port scan for active services, they will find your sshd running on port 22222 fairly easily.
 I'd say moving your sshd to listen on a non-standard port postpones rather than solves the problem.

 - Use denyhosts to automatically add hosts with too many failed logins to a blacklist.
 Yes, an excellent idea in principle, but it comes with one caveat: Creating a blacklist automatically leaves you in charge of maintaining its content.
 Blacklist maintenance -- as in keeping your lists up to date and useful, is a complex enough issue that I'm fairly confident it is worth a separate column, and I most likely will return to the issue later.
+(Update: I did return to the subject, in a 2013 column called Maintaining A Publicly Available Blacklist - Mechanisms And Principles)

 - Why not set up port knocking?
 Well, as you may have guessed I'm about to tell you about a few whys not.
 I've been circling port knocking as an article subject for a long time, and now it seems that the time has come to outline why I think that port knocking emphatically not a good idea.
 Read below for my take on the subject.